A Convergent Geometry-Aware Reduction for Diffusion in Branched Tubular Networks: Classical Models

-Here, we define $R' \equiv dR/dx$.
-Unlike our model presented in Sec.~\ref{sec:expanded-fick-jacobs}, these are mainly developed by different methods of deriving and analyzing the Fick-Jacobs equation from the Smoluchowski equation, which we do not detail here.
-This requires more analysis, but results in a continuous PDE that does not rely on $\Delta x$.
-We implement and numerically compare our expanded flux model to these corrections in later sections.
+Unlike our model presented in Sec.~\ref{sec:expanded-fick-jacobs}, these are mainly developed by different methods of deriving and analyzing the Fick-Jacobs equation from the Smoluchowski equation.
+It should be noted that Martens et al. \cite{Martens2011} arrived at the same correction as Kaylinay-Percus using a slightly simpler analysis, but still utilizing the Smoluchowski framework.
+A key aspect missing from these derivations is that the error in the original model is still dominated by $R_x$.
+We demonstrate this numerically in later sections.

-\subsection{Kalinay Temporal Correction}
+\subsubsection{Kalinay Temporal Correction}

 Kalinay extended the Zwanzig derivation to add temporal correction terms similar to those we derive for our model in eq.~\eqref{eq:dFJ}, and demonstrated the improved effectiveness of this on a 2D cone \cite{Kalinay2013}.
-Following the process described in the next section for 2D problems results in the original Fick-Jacobs equation without higher order terms, so we will not addressed here.
+Following the process described in the next section for 2D problems results in the original Fick-Jacobs equation without higher order terms, so we will not address this here.

 The Kalinay correction affects only the left side of the equation.
 It is done by setting the left hand side of the Fick-Jacobs equation to